 - Monitor your use of our Website and/or Application in order to improve them;

-- Enhance your user experience by adapting and tailoring the content on the Website and/or Application to your interests and providing more relevant BNP Paribas ads and content to you on non-BNP Paribas websites and non-BNP Paribas applications.
+- Enhance your user experience by adapting and tailoring the content on the Website and/or Application to your interests and providing more relevant ads and content to you on other applications;

 - Remember information that you provided to us (e.g. to automatically populate forms with information that you have previously provided to us so that you can log on more quickly);

 - Keep track of your preferences and settings in your use of our Website (e.g. time zone).

 2. What kind of information can be stored in a cookie?

 The information stored by the cookies on your device may relate to the following, subject to its retention period: